judyzaratan/tournament/README.md

 ##How to run application

 1) Run a virtual machine
-⋅⋅⋅Vagrantfile is included in respository.
+⋅⋅⋅Vagrantfile is included in repository.
 Please run following commands in Terminal:

 ```
 vagrant up